kimfucious/sakura/README.md

 I like collections because they fit a niche use case where pages and posts don't quite cut the mustard.

-This template gives you a very generic "my_collection" setup that you can customize however you see fit.
+This template gives you a very generic "docs" setup that you can customize however you see fit.
 Don't ask me about sorting collections, as I have not figured that out yet.
 It seems lacking.

 This also uses Bootstrap's "list-group" classes, as I've grown fond of how they look with their top-bottom borders.